amaliapapa/deep-layer-AD/README.md

 R scripts (in the /R_stats folder) for performing statistical comparisons using Generalized Linear Mixed Models (GLMMs).

-This code uses third-party functions, including:
+This code uses the following third-party function:

 Violin Plots for MATLAB
-Bechtold, Bastian (2016).
+Bechtold, Bastian (2016)
-GitHub: bastibe/Violinplot-Matlab
 DOI: 10.5281/zenodo.4559847

 📥 Source Data